Mindforge IntelligenceStrategy Integration Brief

-[ How MSD Plugs Into Your Book ]
+[ How MRC Plugs Into Your Book ]

-Market State Detector (MSD) classifies each U.S. trading day into one of five regime states (Calm, Turning, Stress, Volatility Spike, Systemic Stress), delivered before the open.
+Market Risk Classifier (MRC) classifies each U.S. trading day into one of five risk shapes (STABLE, SHIFTING, ELEVATED, SHOCK, CRISIS), delivered before the open.
 The differentiating input is exogenous environmental data — signals not in anyone else's stack and orthogonal to the regime models in the rest of yours.

 Your strategy doesn't change.